ali-kamalizade/ali-kamalizade/README.md

 ### 💻 Open Source

-- [text-select](https://github.com/ali-kamalizade/text-select): a tiny and helpful library to easily select text on web pages
+- [text-select](https://github.com/ali-kamalizade/text-select): a tiny and helpful JavaScript library to easily select text on web pages
 - [better-protractor](https://github.com/ali-kamalizade/better-protractor): write better end-to-end tests by providing a simple API on top of Protractor
 - ?